 7. BUILD A TOWER STEM CHALLENGE

-For this New Years’ Eve STEM activity, you can challenge your kids to make a tower to support your “New Years Countdown Ball”.
-For this challenge, we will use the classic spaghetti and marshmallow STEM challenge.
+For this New Years’ Eve STEM activity, you can challenge your kids to make a tower to support your “New Year’s Countdown Ball.”
+We will use the classic spaghetti and marshmallow STEM challenge for this challenge.

 The marshmallow will be your BALL.